 A national scholastic and professional organization for future financial information professionals, Washington State University’s Delta Epsilon chapter is one of the 238 chapters in the nation.
 For questions, please contact the faculty advisor:

-Jason Porter, at email@example.com.
+Richard Barnes, at email@example.com.

 Meet the Firms – Fall: (held the first Friday after Labor Day) Get to know representatives from accounting firms in an open forum.
 You can gather information and talk informally with industry professionals.